|

 need to diligently do it regularly and find time to do it.

-Q) I need to hit higher too i think, and i keep hitting
+Q) I need to hit higher too i think, and i keep

 the cock out lately, very annoying.
 I try to compensate by hitting